 West Portsmouth is a very small town located in the state of Ohio.
 With a population of 2,928 people and just one neighborhood, West Portsmouth is the 390th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, West Portsmouth is generally considered to be a blue-collar town.
-41.69% of the West Portsmouth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in West Portsmouth, you'll notice that it is more blue-collar than most other communities in America.
+41.69% of West Portsmouth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, West Portsmouth is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in West Portsmouth who work in sales jobs (10.05%), healthcare (9.98%), and office and administrative support (8.12%).

 The per capita income in West Portsmouth in 2022 was $28,549, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $114,196 for a family of four.
 However, West Portsmouth contains both very wealthy and poor people as well.